Depolarization of echo chambers by random dynamical nudge: Introduction

-The motivation for RDN comes from research in behavioral economics showing how subtle nudges can significantly affect individuals' behavior, even when they know that they are receiving a random nudge.
-One example is the Anchoring Effect, where a random input skews the individuals' judgments toward themselves \cite{kahneman2011thinking,thaler2009nudge, tversky1974judgment,lorenz2020behavioural}.
+\mg{The main idea of the paper and the motivation for the RDN come from research in behavioral economics showing how subtle nudges can significantly affect individuals' behavior, even when they know that they are receiving a random nudge \cite{thaler2009nudge,kahneman2011thinking}.
+Formally, a nudge is any form of choice architecture that alters people's behavior in a predictable way without restricting options or significantly changing their economic incentives.
+It is shown that judgment of individuals is heavily affected by such cues \cite{thaler2009nudge}.} One example is the \textit{anchoring effect}, where a random input skews the individuals' judgments toward themselves \cite{kahneman2011thinking,thaler2009nudge, tversky1974judgment,lorenz2020behavioural}.
 Integrating epistemic cues -- an educative nudge -- can lead to more informed choices \cite{lorenz2020behavioural}.
-The extant literature indicates that intergroup contact can increase deliberation and compromise \cite{gronlund2015does,huckfeldt2004political}, as well as challenge stereotypes that develop in the absence of positive interactions among opposing groups \cite{pettigrew2006meta}.
-While studies on social media revealed that users who receive feedback based on their ideological views are more likely to polarize \cite{bakshy2015exposure}, it is also shown that users who seek to reinforce their own views are not actively avoiding challenges to their opinions\cite{garrett2009echo}.
-Thus, in order to depolarize networks, the RDN encourages dialogue (i.e., challenges to our own views) and interaction across communities.
+The extant literature indicates that inter-group contact can increase deliberation and compromise \cite{gronlund2015does,huckfeldt2004political}, as well as challenge stereotypes that develop in the absence of positive interactions among opposing groups \cite{pettigrew2006meta}.
+Studies reveal that users are more likely to polarize when they receive feedback based on their ideological views \cite{bakshy2015exposure}.
+However, users are not actively avoiding challenges to their own opinion nor are they necessarily polarized by opposing views\cite{garrett2009echo}.
+Thus, to depolarize networks, one needs to encourage dialogue (i.e., challenges to the agent's views) and interaction across communities. \mg{In a system where the opinions are segregated, providing a random sample of opinions from other users in the network might be helpful in depolarizing the social networks.}

-Activity driven models can give rise to echo chambers in social media, representing a divide in opinions on pressing issues \cite{perra2012activity,baumann2020modeling}.
-We use a modified activity driven model where each agent receives a random input based on the opinions of the others in the network and counteracts the effects of hopmophilic interactions.
-Our results show that a RDN disallows the formation of echo chambers and leads to a normal distribution of opinions centered around the neutral consensus.
-We also find heterogenous effects of the RDN across the network, indicating that, in addition to depolarizing the network as a whole, the RDN depolarizes individual users across different network topographies at different rates.